pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 On the other hand, since packet-level throttling applies to the underlying network, the impact of packet-level throttling can be felt on each of those processes, while also maintaining any network-level HTTP/2 prioritization.
 The result is that packet-level throttling is a much more accurate representation of real network conditions.

+Applying packet-level network throttling requires being able to affect the entire operating systems's network connectivity, which is why it's not an option for dev tools, but is for something like WebPageTest where the testing agent runs on a dedicated machine.

 The impact might sound academic, but let's dive into some specific examples where the type of throttling may lead you to very different conclusions.

 ## Minimizing the Impact of Third-Party Domains